Each Avi Vantage user account is associated with a role. The role defines the type of access the user has to each area of the Avi Vantage system.

 Roles can be assigned to a user account when the account is created or at any time later.
 In either case, select the role from the Role pull-down list in the configuration popup for the user account.

 - Navigate to Administration > Accounts > Users.

-- If configuring a new account, click Create.
-Otherwise, if changing an existing account, click the edit icon in the row for the account.
+- If configuring a new account, click on Create.
+Otherwise, if changing an existing account, click on the Edit icon in the row for the account.

 LDAP or TACACS+ User Accounts

 If LDAP or TACACS+ remote authentication is used, roles can be assigned to users based on the following:

 - LDAP group: A role can be assigned to users in any group, or specifically to users who either are or are not members of specific groups.

 - LDAP attributes: For users who match the LDAP group filter, the role is assigned to those users with any attributes and values, or who either do or do not have specific attributes and values.